-My Role: UI Designer
+My Role: UI/UX Designer

 When first given the content for this website, I received pages and pages of text.
 All this content was important and needed to be somewhere on the landing page, but it didn't all necessarily need to be immediately presented.

 CareMessage’s website includes a lot of detailed information about the specifications and technical aspects of their app.
 However, a first time viewer will not want to read through all this information.
 By breaking the data down into easily digestible chunks of information, I ensured that users do not need to waste time trying to figure out if they found the information they are looking for or not.
 It is easy to skim the page, get a high-level overview of the content, and then decide from there what to do next.

 As with any digital product, it was essential that this website was easy to use and understand on all screen sizes, from mobile phones to large desktops.
 I accomplished this by designing for mobile first and scaling up from there.
 This forced me to group information and design layouts for the smallest screens first, which made it much easier to scale up and fill the extra space.

 The final webpages provided the content they needed to show in a way that was easy for users to quickly find what they are looking for.
 By using interactive graphics and nested content, I was able to display a large amount of information without overwhelming users or creating a page that was too text-heavy.
 Creating a visual hierarchy with the text gave users the ability to skim the page and understand the topics being outlined without requiring them to invest too much time deciphering the main takeaways.